 'If you ask me if I regret the past, I can answer you in two seconds.
 Yes.
 The violence didn't make me any more British and it didn't bring the republicans any closer to a United Ireland.' - Noel Large, tour guide and former political prisoner.

-Key points of discussion in relation to the Irish experience of the gendered effect of conflict and women's role in the Northern Ireland peace process include:
+Key points of discussion in relation to the Irish experience of "getting a process back on track" during challenging times include: